Left restriction monoids from left $E$-completions: Introduction

 \section{Introduction}

-The full transformation semigroup $T_X$ on the non-empty set $X$ is perhaps the most important example of a semigroup.
-However, the larger monoid $PT_X$ of partial transformations on $X$ is amongst the most important. $PT_X$ is frequently viewed as a unary semigroup, equipped with unary operation $D$ given by $D(f)=\{(x,x)\mid x\in \dom(f)\}$, the identity map on $\dom(f)$.
-When equipped with $D$, $PT_X$ is a {\em left restriction semigroup}.
+The full transformation semigroup $T_X$ on a non-empty set $X$ is perhaps the most important example of a semigroup.
+However, the larger monoid $PT_X$ of partial transformations on $X$ is amongst the most important.
+The monoid $PT_X$ is frequently viewed as a unary semigroup, equipped with unary operation $D$ given by $D(f)=\{(x,x)\mid x\in \dom(f)\}$, the identity map on $\dom(f)$.
+When equipped with $D$ in this way, $PT_X$ is a {\em left restriction semigroup}.
 The class of left restriction semigroups is an equational class of unary semigroups, and $PT_X$ is canonical in the sense that all embed in one such: see \cite{trok}, as well as \cite{Csemi} and \cite{manes}.
 Left restriction semigroups have received increasing attention in recent years.

 There are other examples of left restriction semigroups.
-The monoid of binary relations $Rel_X$ under relational composition may be equipped with a domain operation $D$ defined as for $PT_X$, but the resulting unary semigroup is not a left restriction semigroup (although it satisfies most of their defining laws).
+The monoid of binary relations $Rel_X$ under relational composition may be equipped with a domain operation $D$ defined as for $PT_X$, but the resulting unary semigroup is not a left restriction semigroup (although it satisfies most of their defining laws, and indeed when equipped with the operation of range $R$, defined in the obvious dual way to $D$, is an Ehresmann semigroup; see \cite{Lawson}).
 However, if one replaces the usual composition operation by so-called demonic composition $\circledast$, $(Rel_X,\circledast,D)$ is a left restriction semigroup.
 Demonic composition is of interest in computer science because of its connection with total correctness of (possibly non-deterministic) programs; see \cite{DAD} for example.
-A further example, on this occasion a right restriction semigroup, arises from the partition monoid $P_X$ on a set $X$: the submonoid $P^{lt}_X$ of $P_X$ consisting of left total partitions (defined in the natural way).
+A further example, on this occasion a right restriction semigroup, arises from the partition monoid $P_X$ on a set $X$, namely the submonoid $P^{lt}_X$ of $P_X$ consisting of left total partitions (defined in the natural way).